 Coinbase Pro is for more advanced users.
 It has features like bid ask spreads, price charts, order books, market orders, limit orders, and stop limits can be overwhelming to take in all at once for new buyers.

-Coinbase users can buy or sell using a bank transfer, credit card or debit card, while enjoying high liquidity.
+Users can buy or sell using a bank transfer or debit card while enjoying high liquidity.
 The website doesn’t display fancy price charts, nor does it show any form of order book.
 The only options available to Coinbase users are to buy and sell.

 Coinbase Pro only allows you deposit using ACH bank transfer (USA), SEPA transfer (Europe), or wire transfer.